corneliusdavid/GitTest/README.md

 That worked--trying it from my main Win 10 VM now.

 New test from old Windows 8.1 VM for the DCI project.
+Another test on Win 8.1--going to try automating passphase entry.